Aimcademy/Aimcademy-Issues/README.md

 ---

-Isn't a good gaming session the best way to unwind?
-Join our [Discord](http://discord.aimcademy.gg) and connect with like-minded people.
+<p align="center">Isn't a good gaming session the best way to unwind?
+Join our <a href="http://discord.aimcademy.gg">Discord</a> and connect with like-minded people.</p>